xmatters/xm-labs-easyvista/README.md

 # Configuring EasyVista

-To produce a fully working two-way integration with xMatters, configuring EasyVista correctly is key.
+* To produce a fully working two-way integration with xMatters, configuring EasyVista correctly is key.
 The configuration with EasyVista is a bit more complex comapred to xMatters.
 Rest assured, we will go through each configuration step by step in this lab.

+### Create a Catagory

+* You'll want to select/create a Catagory to use in EasyVista if you want the integration to work for specific workflows.
+You can see how to do that [here] (https://wiki.easyvista.com/xwiki/bin/view/Documentation/Incident+Catalog)

 ### Creating a Service